softwaremill/odelay/README.md

 ### Releasing resources

 `odelay.Timers` use thread resources to do their work.
 In order for a jvm to be shutdown cleanly, these thread resources need to be released.
-Depending on your applications needs, you should really only need _one_ instance of an `odelay.Timer`.
+Depending on your applications needs, you should really only need _one_ instance of an `odelay.Timer` for a given process.

-When an application terminates, it should ensure be instrumented in a way that the `stop()` method of that `odelay.Timer` is invoked in ensure those thread resources are released so your application can shutdown cleanly.
+When an application terminates, it should be instrumented in a way that ensures the `stop()` method of that `odelay.Timer` is invoked.
+This ensures thread resources are released so your application can shutdown cleanly.
 Calling `stop()` on a Timer will most likely result failed promises if a new Delay is attempted with the stopped timer.

 ### Periodic delays

-Odelay also provides an interface for usecases where you wish to execute a task on a repeating series of periodic delays.
+Odelay also provides an interface for cases where you wish to execute a task on a repeating interval of periodic delays.
 You can do so with the `odelay.Delay#every` interface which takes 3 curried arguments: a `scala.concurrent.duration.FiniteDuration` representing the periodic delay, an optional `scala.concurrent.duration.FiniteDuration` representing the initial delay (the default is no delay), and a block of code to execute periodically.

 The following example will print "executed" every two seconds until the resulting time out is canceled or the timer is stopped.

 ```scala
 import scala.concurrent.duration._

 import odelay.Timer.default

 odelay.Delay.every(2.seconds)() {